privateprep/coding-space-website/src/pages/about-us/about-us.md

       staff members.

-      In 2019, Private Prep, a leading test prep and tutoring company, acquired The Coding Space adding infrastructure support through human resources, technology, financial services, and more.
-As a part of the Private Prep family of brands, The Coding Space continues to focus on what it does best: creating a student-centered environment where children are architects of their own learning and coding helps make that possible.
+      In 2019, [Private Prep](https://privateprep.com/), a leading test prep and tutoring company, acquired The Coding Space adding infrastructure support through human resources, technology, financial services, and more.
+As a part of the Private Prep family of brands, The Coding Space continues to focus on what it does best: creating a student-centered environment where children are architects of their own learning, and coding helps make that possible.
   - type: styledChecks
     bgColor: "#9de2dd"
     fgColor: "#264548"